MartinKraychev/Elevators-Frontend/README.md

   Purpose: This route provides real-time information about the current position and direction of each elevator.

   Workflow: When you access this route, you will be able to see the current floor and direction of movement for each elevator, ensuring transparency and effective elevator management.

+## Browser Compatibility

+This app was developed and thoroughly tested on Mozilla Firefox.
+For the optimal experience, it is suggested that you use Firefox as your web browser.

+Please note that while the app is designed to work in other browsers, there might be minor CSS differences or rendering variations in those browsers.